sharbel256/sharbel256/README.md

 hi there 👋 i'm sharbel
-- 🎓 i'm a recent university graduate in computer science
+- 🎓 i graduated university in 2022 with BS in Computer Science
-- 🔎 i'm actively interviewing for fulltime opportunities
+- 🔎 i'm a current software engineer at a pre-IPO SaaS startup in finance
 - 👨🏻‍💻 i've had 3 past internships as a software engineer
-- 🔭 i’m currently working on [numeri](https://github.com/sharbel97/numeri) and [valhalla](https://github.com/sharbel97/valhalla)
+- 🔭 in my nonexisitent free time I work on my personal trading platform [numeri](https://github.com/sharbel97/numeri), and an opensource maps routing engine [valhalla](https://github.com/sharbel97/valhalla).

 <!--
 **sharbel97/sharbel97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.